 The stock market caught a second wind during the summer months.
 After a wild roller coaster ride in the first half of the year, stock indexes finally cleared their late January highs in the last week of the quarter.
-Your portfolio1 finished strong and is approaching new high levels (adjusted for any withdrawals).
 With another strong quarter of economic growth behind us, indications are that this rather mature business cycle is still healthy.
 We remain optimistic for continued wealth building opportunities – seeing no immediate storm clouds on the economic horizon.

 A Very Positive Sign — Consumer Strength

 In the aftermath of the Great Recession, the typical consumer “got religion” and aggressively paid down and/or re-financed debt while steadily bolstering their savings.
 This prudent response resulted in a 10 year rebuilding period that reduced household debt payments, as a percentage of disposable income, from 13.2% in 2007 to just 9.8% today (see chart below).
 With consumer pocketbooks in a healthy position, the stage is set for further sustained economic growth ahead.